 Concurrency and OpenGL ES

-Each process in iOS is made up of one or more threads.
+Each process in iOS consists of one or more threads.
 A thread is a stream of execution that runs code for the process.
 Apple offers both traditional threads and a feature called Grand Central Dispatch (GCD).
 Using Grand Central Dispatch, you can decompose a task into subtasks without manually managing threads.
 GCD allocates threads based on the number of cores available on the device and automatically schedules tasks to those threads.

 At a higher level, Cocoa Touch offers